Close Menu

 Before starting your seed stitch project, gather these essential supplies to ensure smooth progress and professional results.

-An embroidery hoop keeps your fabric taut and prevents puckering while you work.
-Choose a size that comfortably fits your design area.
+• Embroidery hoop to keep fabric taut and prevent puckering while you work (choose a size that fits your design area)

-A sharp embroidery needle with an eye large enough for your thread will make stitching effortless.
+• Sharp embroidery needle with an eye large enough for your thread

-Embroidery floss forms the foundation of your design.
-Standard six-strand cotton floss works well, though you can experiment with different weights for varied effects.
+• Embroidery floss (standard six-strand cotton works well, though you can experiment with different weights)

 Step 1: Prepare Your Fabric